only-dev-time/steempy/README.md

-# Official Python STEEM Library
+# Python Library for the Steem Blockchain

-`steem-python` is the official Steem library for Python.
+`steempy` is a Steem library for Python.
 It comes with a BIP38 encrypted wallet and a practical CLI utility called `steempy`.
+The [base version](https://github.com/only-dev-time/steempy/releases/tag/v1.0.1) is a fork of the [official python library](https://github.com/steemit/steem-python), which is no longer maintained.

 This library currently works on Python 2.7, 3.5 and 3.6.
 Python 3.3 and 3.4 support forthcoming.